Vladimir Krstic

 • On How Beliefs Influence Behaviour.
 (UoA).
 September 2013

-Referee for: Noûs, Mind, Philosophical Studies, Philosophical Quarterly, Analysis, American Philosophical Quarterly, Ergo, Philosophical Psychology, Synthese, Erkenntnis, Inquiry, Ratio, Dialectica, Review of Philosophy and Psychology, Philosophers’ Imprint, Studies in History and Philosophy of Biological & Biomedical Sciences, Episteme, Journal of Documentation, Acta Analytica, Rivista Italiana di Filosofia del Linguaggio, Routledge Book Publishing, ERC.
+Referee for: Noûs, Mind, Philosophical Studies, Ethics, Philosophical Quarterly, Analysis, American Philosophical Quarterly, Ergo, Philosophical Psychology, Synthese, Erkenntnis, Inquiry, Ratio, Dialectica, Review of Philosophy and Psychology, Philosophers’ Imprint, Studies in History and Philosophy of Biological & Biomedical Sciences, Episteme, Journal of Documentation, Acta Analytica, Rivista Italiana di Filosofia del Linguaggio, Routledge Book Publishing, ERC.

 • CITI ethics training course for IRB (Institutional Review Board) members – completed.